 The Green Shoots Foundation (GSF) works in six different countries throughout Asia, including Cambodia, the Philippines, Myanmar, Vietnam, and Kyrgyzstan.
 GSF’s work, along with programs targeting healthcare and education, includes a dynamic initiative developed over the last few years called the Food & Agriculture and Social Entrepreneurship (FASE) program.
 Two projects currently underway in Cambodia are gaining momentum and recognition in the region for their unique combination of agriculture, peer education, and community building.

 Groundswell International has promoted sustainable agriculture worldwide since it was founded in 2009.
 The organization is a global partnership between NGOs, local civil society organizations, and communities that aims to strengthen rural communities and promote healthy food systems in Burkina Faso, Ecuador, Ghana, Guatemala, Haiti, Honduras, Mali, Nepal, Senegal, and Western North Carolina.
-Groundswell International has developed methods to spread agroecological farming practices as well as promote farm innovation and community health, such as through their Grow Food Where People Live project.
+Groundswell International has developed methods to spread agroecological farming practices as well as promote farm innovation and community health.

 Founded in 1944 and based in Little Rock, Arkansas, Heifer International is a global nonprofit working to eradicate poverty and hunger through sustainable, values-based community development.
 The organization has provided livestock and training to millions of families in more than 125 countries, helping them to improve their lives and move toward greater self-reliance.
 One of their global initiatives focuses on agroecology through teaching environmentally sound agricultural techniques to farmers around the world.

 As an organization composed of 800 affiliates in more than 100 countries, IFOAM seeks to unite the organic movement worldwide.
-The IFOAM Organic Guarantee System improves transparency regarding different domestic organic standards while also acknowledging a need for diversity and local adaptation.
-It is based on a Family of Standards, the only tool set up to enable multilateral equivalence between technical regulations and organic certification agencies across continents, such as Biocert India and Argencert.
+They work to improve transparency regarding different domestic organic standards while also acknowledging a need for diversity and local adaptation.
+It is based on a Family of Standards, a tool set up to enable multilateral equivalence between technical regulations and organic certification agencies across continents, such as Biocert India and Argencert.

 The INGA Foundation works with farmers and communities to implement the practice of Inga Alley Cropping, an alternative to slash-and-burn agriculture.
 Inga Alley Cropping is sustainable, organic, and a low-cost alternative developed by the Foundation.
 It can restore degraded land and protect rainforests from further agriculture-related destruction.
 Crops are planted between rows of Inga trees, which fix nitrogen and increase soil fertility.